Salicylanilide

 Salicylanilide is a chemical compound which is the amide of salicylic acid and aniline.
 It is classified as both a salicylamide and an anilide.

 Derivatives of salicylanilide have a variety of pharmacological uses.
-Chlorinated derivatives including niclosamide, oxyclozanide, and rafoxanide are used as anthelmintics, especially as flukicides.
-Brominated derivatives including dibromsalan, metabromsalan, and tribromsalan are used as disinfectants with antibacterial and antifungal activities.
+Chlorinated derivatives including niclosamide, oxyclozanide, and rafoxanide are used as anthelmintics, especially against parasitic flatworms.
+Brominated derivatives including dibromsalan, metabromsalan, and tribromsalan are used as topical antibacterials and antifungals.

-Uses

-Salicylanilides may be used as antiseptics.